ItsSeaJay/world-of-collabris/source/zir.rst

 of his string of military victories against the snake-men.

-Technologically more advanced than the Northern Sanction, the Men of Zir fashion elaborate clocks and time-pieces (not clockwork magics) they have accurate maps of the stars, and their procession though the sky.
+Technologically more advanced than the Northern Sanction, the Men of Zir fashion elaborate clocks and time-pieces (not clockwork magic) they have accurate maps of the stars, and their procession though the sky.
 The calendar of Collabris is the Zirathian Year.
 Their mathematics are far in advance of any other culture in Collabris, and have advanced approximation and estimation, on the cusp of